English for Academics and Professionals (EAP)

 Students complete a language assessment, which includes a writing sample for Academic Writing and a short interview for Academic Speaking and/or Pronunciation.
 The instructor uses these assessments to develop a language profile for each student with specific areas for focus during the course.

-- Testing takes place Tuesday, September 2 and Wednesday, September 3 (Select test day and time on Registration Form).
+- Assessments take place from January 12 through January 13 (Select day and time on Registration Form).

-- All testing takes place at the English Language Center.
+- All assessments take place at the English Language Center.

 The ELC offers one tuition-free English-language course each Fall and Spring semester to Vanderbilt individuals who have a first language other than English who are undergraduate, graduate, and professional students or VU faculty, staff, and scholars.*